imanuelgittens/javascript-studies/Course-02-Command-Line-for-Web-Developers-and-Mastering-Git-and-GitHub/Section-02-Mastering-Git-Part-1/project.md

 ##Git Cheatsheet

-A quick reference for the important git commands.
+A quick reference for the important Git commands.

 ###`git config`

-This command is used to configure your git environment.
-It allows you tailor git's configuration files to your liking.
+This command is used to configure your Git environment.
+It allows you tailor Git's configuration files to your liking.

 Simple Code Example:

 	git config --global user.name "Imanuel Gittens"

-This command sets your global git username.
+This command sets your global Git username.

 Complex Code Example: